plipustel/Data_Compression/README.md

 # Data_Compression
 @Descriptions:
-This project is aimed to complete my Bachelor Degree in Computer Science @2011 in University of Sumatera Utara, Indonesia.
+This project was aimed to complete my Bachelor Degree in Computer Science @2011 in University of Sumatera Utara, Indonesia.
 This project is a software that implements Lossless Data Compression Algorithms (Lempel Ziv Welch, Arithmetic Coding, Burrows Wheeler Transform, and Run-Length Encoding Algorithm) written in Delphi (Pascal code)

 @Implemented By : Plipus Telaumbanua (plipus.tel@gmail.com)
 @Year : 2010 - 2021 @Computer Science Department University of Sumatera Utara